justahero/talk-error-handling/slides.md

 ## `panic!`

+- unrecoverable error
-- unrecoverable error or "should never happen" scenarios
+- also for "should never happen" scenarios
 - exits program
   - unwinds the call stack
   - cleans up data